 How many times this week have you mentally replayed a fight that you had with your ex?

 I want you to answer honestly.
-Maybe not an actual fight – maybe you pictured what you would, or should, have said to them?
-A confrontation you never had?
-The killer blow you wish you’d delivered at the time?
+Maybe not an actual fight – maybe you pictured what you would or should have said to them.
+Maybe you picture a confrontation you never had, or the killer blow you wish you’d delivered at the time.

-And now: how much of your life do think you spend like this?
-Trawling through negative memories?
-Reliving the things that make you feel angry and bitter?
+Now how much of your life do you think you spend like this trawling through negative memories and reliving the things that make you feel angry and bitter?
 Dissecting, analysing, obsessing — does any of it make you feel happy or put you at peace?
 Of course not.

 Resentment is destructive.
 Resentment is the thing that keeps us rooted in a broken, ugly past.

 Life is too short to start each day with the broken pieces of yesterday.
 Your breakup was miserable enough the first time, right?
 If you could somehow go back and spare yourself all of that pain, wouldn’t you?
 Then why do you inflict it on yourself time after time?

 Why are you voluntarily repeating those experiences every day of your life?
 It doesn’t matter how many times you conduct that fight with the imagined version of your ex.
 The outcome will never be different.